joshuagoeke/grizzly-quizzly/README.md

 Our instructor Leah Nelson helped us conceptualize the solution with some pseudo-code.

-I also took many hints/tips/tricks from James Quick's video series on building a Quiz App.
+I also took many hints/tips/tricks from James Quick's video series on building a Quiz App, especially the HTML/CSS.

 https://github.com/jamesqquick

+Myeonghun Jeong helped me get the questions displaying from a javascript array of objects.